Know the Signs of Stroke: Wayne's Story

 “I kept saying, ‘I’m okay.
 I’m okay.’
 Even when they got me in the chair.
 ‘I’m okay.’
 ‘No you’re not, Wayne.’
 Until the ambulance arrived, and the first thing she said was, ‘Mr. Lenover, you’re having a stroke.’
 I didn’t know because I was only using half my brain,” said Lenover.

-The 67 year-old retired police officer suffered his stroke on February 16 of this year.
+The 67 year-old retired police officer suffered his stroke on February 16 of 2018.
 From the time Mrs. Lenover dialed 911 in Eureka, Wayne arrived at OSF HealthCare Saint Francis Medical Center 19 minutes later.

 Dr. Manas Upadhyaya is a vascular neurohospitalist, or stroke neurologist, at OSF Saint Francis.
 His team was able to assess Mr. Lenover’s situation and provide him with a clot-busting medication called tPA minutes upon his arrival, setting the stage for a full recovery.